 Not Skycard or Sky Card.

 Skyler the Skyhawk.
 Not Skylar.

 Spell out in all occasions.
 Do not abbreviate.
-And -- for gawdsakes! -- DO NOT use postal codes (i.e. CO, NM, AZ, etc.).
+And -- for gawdsakes! -- DO NOT use postal codes (i.e. CO, NM, AZ, etc.), except in addresses.

 Spell out, do not abbreviate, in all uses (i.e. Avenue not Ave., and Street not St.).

 Students are identified by their full name, hometown, year of study, and major.
-(Note that this information will be verified with the Registrar's Office by M&C staff prior to publication.)
+(Note that this information must be verified with the Registrar's Office by M&C staff prior to publication.)